tjtharrison/pytmac/README.md

 Security checks have been included to cover use cases for the Owasp top 10, however you may want to extend tmac with custom checks can be written and added to `./docs/security_checks.yaml`.
 These files should be written as below, the checks are iterated over and executed individually, all fields are required.

+Severity should be used as a combination of Risk vs Likelihood, any security findings are prioritised by severity in the report output.

 ```
 user_owned_device:
   name: Non company device used